 Step 3: Request for adoption

 When you are convinced of your decision, we talk you through the further necessary steps to complete the adoption.
-We contact the shelter in question that there is a match and provide them with your information.
+We contact the shelter in question to inform them that there is a match and provide them with your information.

 Next, the non-profit organisation themselves will assess your application for adoption.
-Dependent on the cat originates from KatZoektThuis or Dierenasiel, it is possible that you have another interview with them specifically to assess if you are the purrfect match.
+Depending on whether the cat originates from KatZoektThuis or Dierenasiel, it is possible that you have another interview with them specifically to assess whether you are the purrfect match.
 They have the right to refuse an adoption (don’t worry, that doesn’t happen very often).

-DreamCATchers functions as an ‘in between’ organisation, and the adoption procedure is dependent on which organization the cat comes from.
-DreamCATchers does not earn anything on adopting the cat through the café, all money goes directly to the shelter organisations themselves.
-To learn more about why you have a pay an amount to the shelters for adopting an animal, scroll down below.
+DreamCATchers functions as an ‘in between’ organisation, and the adoption procedure is dependent on which organisation the cat comes from.
+DreamCATchers does not earn anything by having the cat adopted through the café; all money goes directly to the shelter organisations themselves.
+To learn more about why you have to pay an amount to the shelters for adopting an animal, scroll down below.

 When adopting a cat from Dierenasiel Gent, you first have to pay them a visit and arrange the paperwork.
 Adopting a cat in the shelter costs €170 and you pay this amount directly to them.
 You will have to sign a contract as well, after which you receive the passport of the cat.

-After all this paper work is completed, you can make an appointment with DreamCATchers about when to pick the cat up from the café.
-This depends on how many preparations you still have to take care of to make your home fully cat-proof.
+After all this paperwork is completed, you can make an appointment with DreamCATchers about when to pick the cat up from the café.
+This depends on how much preparation you still have to do to make your home fully cat-proof.
 You can always check out our awesome shop to help you.

 Step 5: Pick-up

-You can pick up your future furriest family member in between 18:00-19:00 on opening days for café or shop.
+You can pick up your future furriest family member in between 18:00-19:00 on opening days for the café or shop.
 You bring your own carrying basket to transport the cat, or you can buy one in our shop.
-To reduce the stress levels of the cat considering the transport, it is best to bring a blanket that you can cover the basket with.
+To reduce the stress levels of the cat during transport, it is best to bring a blanket that you can cover the basket with.

 Step 6: Enjoy!You have very much looked forward to the day that your furry friend has arrived at his/her furrever home!
 But make sure you give the cat plenty of space and time to adjust first.
 Let your newest family member come to you and not the other way around.
 You can always mail us if you have any questions.
 Don’t forget to enjoy your new company!